algorithms-in-action/algorithms-in-action.github.io/README.md

 ### Branch Management

 Currently, this project use `dev` as main branch.
-The branch named like `dev-20XXSX` will be development branch for new version.
+The branch named like `dev-20YYSX` (20YY = year, X = semester number) will be development branch for new version.
 Only the development branch should be merged into main branch.

 Therefore, if you are going to develop some new features or fix some bugs for the project, you should create a personal branch to write your code, and then merge your code into target branch.